michael2012z/BitBible/markdown/JPS/files/Gen.md

 3. And Abram fell on his face; and G-d talked with him, saying:

-4. 'As for Me, behold, My covenant is with thee, and thou shalt be theHeb.
-Ab hamon. father of a multitude of nations.
+4. 'As for Me, behold, My covenant is with thee, and thou shalt be the

 5. Neither shall thy name any more be called Abram, but thy name shall be Abraham; for the father of a multitude of nations have I made thee.